Courts-martial of the United States: Intermediate service courts of criminal appeals

 The service courts of criminal appeals have the power to reverse convictions that are either legally or factually insufficient, and to reduce sentences that they deem to be inappropriately severe.
 The power to determine factual sufficiency is a unique power for an appellate court to possess, and in exercising that authority the courts of criminal appeals may separately weigh the evidence, judge the credibility of witnesses, and determine controverted questions of fact, even though only the trial court saw and heard the witnesses.
-The accused will be assigned an appellate defense counsel to represent him on appeal free of charge.
+The accused will be assigned an appellate defense counsel to represent them on appeal free of charge.
 Civilian counsel may be retained at the accused's own expense.

 Court of Appeals for the Armed Forces

 From the service court of criminal appeals, a service member, if sentenced to either death, dismissal, dishonorable discharge, bad conduct discharge, or more than a year confinement, may also petition the United States' highest military court—the Court of Appeals for the Armed Forces (CAAF).
 This court consists of 5 civilian judges, appointed for a fifteen-year term, and it can correct any legal error it may find.
 Appellate defense counsel will also be available to assist the accused at no charge.
-Again, the accused can also be represented by civilian counsel, but at his or her own expense.
+Again, the accused can also be represented by civilian counsel, but at their own expense.
 Review by the CAAF is discretionary and a limited number of cases are reviewed each year.
-For the fiscal year beginning on October 1, 2012 and ending on September 30, 2013, CAAF received 964 cumulative filings and disposed of 900 cases.
+For the fiscal year beginning on October 1, 2012, and ending on September 30, 2013, CAAF received 964 cumulative filings and disposed of 900 cases.
 Of these 900 cases, 39 were disposed of by signed or per curiam opinions and 861 were disposed by memorandum or order.